Frank Gore

-Franklin Gore Sr. (born May 14, 1983) is an American former football running back who played in the National Football League (NFL) for 16 seasons.
-A member of the San Francisco 49ers during most of his career, he ranks third in NFL career rushing yards.
+Franklin Gore Sr. (born May 14, 1983) is an American former professional football running back who played in the National Football League (NFL) for 16 seasons.
+A member of the San Francisco 49ers for most of his career, he ranks third in NFL career rushing yards.
 His career was also noted for longevity, a rare trait with his position, and he holds the league record for games played by a running back.

-Gore played college football at Miami and was selected by the 49ers in the third round of the 2005 NFL Draft.
-During his 10 seasons with the 49ers, he became the franchise's rushing yards leader and received five Pro Bowl selections.
-He also led the National Football Conference (NFC) in rushing yards during the 2006 season and made one Super Bowl appearance in Super Bowl XLVII.
+Gore played college football for the Miami Hurricanes and was selected by the 49ers in the third round of the 2005 NFL draft.
+During his 10 seasons with the 49ers, he became the franchise's rushing yards leader, in addition to receiving five Pro Bowl selections and one second-team All-Pro selection.
+He also led the National Football Conference (NFC) in rushing yards during the 2006 season and made an appearance in Super Bowl XLVII in 2012.
 After leaving San Francisco at the end of the 2014 season, Gore played for the Indianapolis Colts, Miami Dolphins, Buffalo Bills, and New York Jets.
-He is a member of the NFL 2010s All-Decade Team.
+Following his retirement, he has served as a football advisor to the 49ers since 2023.
+He was named to the NFL 2010s All-Decade Team in 2020.

-Early years
+Early life

 Gore was born on May 14, 1983, in Miami, Florida, and grew up in Coconut Grove.
 He attended Coral Gables Senior High School in Coral Gables, Florida, where he played running back on the football team.
 He had two notable record-breaking games.
 Against Miami Northwestern High School, he had a then-career high 293 yards and two touchdowns on 10 carries.
 In the next game, he broke that record with 319 yards and six touchdowns on 13 carries against the third-ranked defense in the nation.
 During his senior year in 2000, Gore broke several Dade County single-season records, including rushing yards (2,997) and touchdowns (39).
 Heavily recruited, he was named the fourth-ranked prospect in the state of Florida and 18th nationally.

 While emerging as a talented football prospect, Gore also focused his attention on improving his academics and assisting his mother, who was battling kidney disease and had started dialysis treatments.
 To remain close to home, Gore chose to attend the University of Miami.